avl/arcshift/README.md

  * Regular shared read access should be approximately as fast as for `Arc<T>`, as long as writes have not occurred.
  * Writes can be expensive (but of course not slower than necessary)
- * It is okay if reads become slightly slower after a write has occurred.
+ * It is okay if reads become slower after a write has occurred.
  * The implementation should be lock free (so we never have to suspend a thread)
  * The API must be 100% safe and sound.
  * When values are updated, previous values should be dropped as soon as possible.